-In compliance with the Higher Education Opportunities Act of 2008, the

-U.S. Department of Education (USDOE) conducted a Negotiated Rule Making Process in 2010, and institutions offering distance education must provide enrolled and prospective students with contact information for filing complaints with its accrediting agency and with the appropriate state agency for handling complaints in the student's state.
+In compliance with the Higher Education Opportunities Act of 2008, the U.S. Department of Education (USDOE) conducted a Negotiated Rule Making Process in 2010, and institutions offering distance education must provide enrolled and prospective students with contact information for filing complaints with its accrediting agency and with the appropriate state agency for handling complaints in the student's state.

 It is recommended that students taking online classes at TBCC first pursue their concerns locally.
-Students taking online classes at TBCC who reside out-of-state should follow the Grievance Procedures to resolve concerns as outlined above.
+Students taking online classes at TBCC who reside out-of-state should follow the grievance procedures to resolve concerns as outlined above.
 This procedure does not apply to any other dispute.

-Any other complaint about college services, programs, or activities not addressed in the Student Rights Section of the Catalog should be put in writing and sent to the campus Director of Student Services, who will forward it to the appropriate administrator.
+Any other complaint about college services, programs, or activities not addressed in the student rights section of the college catalog should be put in writing and sent to the director of student services, who will forward the complaint to the appropriate administrator.
 Complaint forms are available at the Student Services Office located at 4301 Third St., Tillamook, OR 97141.

-Concerns involving harassment or discrimination by a college staff member on the basis of race, color, religion, marital status, sex, sexual orientation, age, national origin, disability, or veteran status should be directed to the College's Director of Student Services or Director of Facilities, Safety, and Human Resources.
+Concerns involving harassment or discrimination by a college staff member on the basis of race, religion, color, national origin, disability, sex, sexual orientation, age, height/weight ratio, marital status, gender, gender identity, organizational affiliation, political affiliation or race, religion, color, national origin, disability, sex, sexual orientation, age, height/weight ratio, marital status, gender, gender identity, organizational affiliation, political affiliation or protected veterans veterans should be directed to the college's director of student services or director of facilities, safety, and human resources.

-If after following the College's Procedure the issue cannot be resolved internally and the student seeks additional resolution, students can refer to the appropriate state agency or accrediting body.
+If after following the college's procedure the issue cannot be resolved internally and the student seeks additional resolution, students can refer to the appropriate state agency or accrediting body.